 Tree Lighting Ceremony

-Friday night, December 4, pour a cup of coffee, cocoa or tea and join the City of Mountlake Terrace for our first virtual Tree Lighting Ceremony and 38th year of lighting the tree of lights on top of the water tower at 6:30 p.m.
+The City of Mountlake Terrace has its Tree Lighting Ceremony event on the first Friday evening in December each year.
+Pour a cup of coffee, cocoa or tea and join the city for our second virtual (TBD) Tree Lighting Ceremony and 34th year of lighting the tree of lights on top of the water tower at 6:30 p.m.

 Therefore, the city will continue the traditional lighting of the “tree” that is actually a frame constructed with over 1,800 LED lights and visible from Interstate 5 and for miles around.
 The event will include a glimpse of the new plaza, sponsor recognition, a visit from Santa, and the lighting of the tree.